 - Total: 3 clothing layers, extremities covered, and 1-3 carrier layers.

-When it very cold or just above freezing, layers under a snowsuit is a great option.
+When it very cold or just above freezing, layers under a snowsuit are a great option.

 - First photo: Base layer of a thicker onesie.

 - Second photo: Warm pants and a long-sleeve shirt.
-Wool is great fiber for this layer!
+Wool is a great fiber for this layer!